jrkosinski/oracle-example/README.md

-## Running the Code
+## Setting up the Code

 ### Project Setup
+Truffle is a very convenient tool for compiling smart contracts, migrating them to a blockchain, and also it provides development & debugging utilities.
 Some project setup will be necessary in order to integrate with truffle.
 Now we'll set up the shell for our project, both in truffle and in the directory structure.
-Just sit back, follow the steps robotically, and enjoy.
+Just sit back, follow the steps robotically for now, and enjoy.

 - create a directory to house all the code; call it oracle-example
 - inside of the root directory, create two subdirectories, because eventually the project will consist of two sub-projects.
 Create the directories:

 	*/oracle-example/client*

 	*/oracle-example/oracle*

 - go into the client folder, because that's the first project we're going to develop.
 Open a terminal (command line) window in the */oracle-example/client* folder
-- run the command "truffle init"
+- run the command *truffle init*
-- note that among many files created are "truffle-config.js" and "truffle.js".
-We don't need both of them, so delete truffle-config.js (just to avoid confusion and clutter)
+- note that among many files created are *truffle-config.js* and *truffle.js*.
+We don't need both of them, so delete *truffle-config.js* (just to avoid confusion and clutter)

 ![](screenshots/truffle-init.png)

-- we need to edit truffle.js, in order to point truffle in the right direction for testing.
-Replace the contents of truffle.js with the following:
+- we need to edit *truffle.js*, in order to point truffle in the right direction for testing.
+Replace the contents of *truffle.js* with the following:
 ```
 	module.exports = {
 		networks: {